Hexworks/hexameter/README.md

-# hexameter
+# Hexameter
-Hexameter was renamed to Mixite, take a look at that instead.
+Hexameter was renamed to Mixite, you can find it [here](https://github.com/Hexworks/mixite).